 A bedsit is typically a self-contained unit comprising a living area and a sleeping area.
 The bedsit may include a small kitchen or kitchenette and/or bathroom facilities.
 Alternatively, kitchen and/or bathroom facilities may be shared with other occupiers of the house in which the bedsit is situated.

-This Agreement provides for the student to pay for outgoings, such as Council Tax (although the student may qualify for a Council Tax exemption – see the commentary on Clause 4 below), utilities charges, telephone and broadband and cleaning of the communal areas, in addition to the rent.
-If the rent is to include outgoings, please use the Bedsit (Incl Rent).
+This Agreement provides for the student to pay for outgoings, such as Council Tax (if the property is separately rated) (although the student may qualify for a Council Tax exemption – see the commentary on Clause 4 below), utilities charges, telephone and broadband, in addition to the rent.
+If the property is not separately rated for Council Tax purposes, the Tenant's proportion of the Council Tax payment must be included in the rent.
+Under the Tenant Fees Act 2019 ('the TFA') Council Tax cannot be paid to the Landlord unless it is included in the rent.
+The costs of cleaning any communal areas must also only be charged if these costs are included in the rent.
+If the rent is to include other outgoings, please use the Bedsit (Incl Rent).

 The Student Bedsit Agreement is an Assured Shorthold Tenancy (AST).
 This is the usual form of tenancy granted by private landlords.
 Unlike other forms of residential tenancy, a tenant under an AST has virtually no security of tenure.
 As long as the proper procedures are followed, a Landlord can regain possession of the property after six months.